aZholtikov/ESP-NOW-Switch/README.md

 4. Automatically adds switch configuration to Home Assistan via MQTT discovery as a switch.
 5. Possibility firmware update over OTA (if is allows the size of the flash memory).
 6. Web interface for settings.
+7. Optionally support one external one wire digital climate sensor (DS18B20, DHT11 or DHT22) with automatically added sensor configuration to Home Assistan via MQTT discovery as a sensor.
+Periodically transmission sensor status (every 300 seconds) to the gateway.

 ## Notes